abre0101/FootballTournament/README.md

 # ⚽ Football Tournament Management System

-A professional, full-stack web application for managing football tournaments, teams, matches, and player statistics with real-time updates and beautiful UI.
+A professional web-based application for managing football tournaments, teams, matches, and player statistics with real-time updates and beautiful UI.

 > **Note**: This is a complete rewrite of the original PHP-based tournament manager, now built with Java, MongoDB, and modern web technologies.